ernest-lamptey/weather_app/README.md

 1. Open the `index.html` file in your web browser.
 2. Type in the name of the location you want the weather for.
 3. Click the "Get Weather" button.
-4. You'll instantly see the current temperature, humidity, wind speed, and a short weather description.
+4. You'll instantly see the current temperature, humidity, wind speed, and a descriptive photo.

 ### Customization